The cost of studying abroad and how to pay for it

-One of the first questions you should ask yourself if you have an interest in becoming a global citizen by taking advantage of the opportunity to study abroad is if you can afford the tuition and living expenses that come with the study abroad experience.
-There are several ways to plan for the costs.
-Let us shed some light on the approximate tuition costs for a higher level degree in the US, UK and Canada in 2019.
+One of the first questions you should ask yourself if you are considering studying abroad is, can afford the tuition and living expenses.
+There are several ways to plan for this cost.
+But first, let us shed some light on the approximate tuition costs for a higher level degree in the US, UK and Canada in 2020.

-In this article, SchoolApply breaks down tuition fees (by far, the biggest cost you will encounter while studying abroad) by location, focusing on the US, UK, and Canada.
-When you’re planning your study abroad experience and choosing the opportunities that are right for you, consider this information.
+In this article, SchoolApply breaks down tuition fees (by far, the biggest cost you will encounter while studying abroad) by location, focusing on the US, UK and Canada.

 The United States is the most popular destination for international students who are interested in studying abroad.
-It is also, however, one of the most expensive countries to complete your university degree.
+It is, however, also one of the most expensive countries when it comes to attaining a university degree.

 If you look at just the top-tier US universities (most of which are private universities), tuition costs are high and reach about USD 60,000 per year.
-According to U.S. News & World Report, the average tuition and fees for a private university in the US for the 2018-2019 school year was about USD 35,676 at private colleges
+According to the US News & World Report, the average tuition and fees for a private university in the US for the 2018-19 school year was about USD 35,676 at private colleges.

 If you are looking for more affordable university options in the United States, it would be wise to explore the idea of studying at a public or state university.
-The cost of a study abroad program at a public institution is considerably lower than study abroad programs at private schools; the average tuition for out-of-state students in 2018-2019 was USD 21,629.
+The cost of a study abroad program at a public institution is considerably lower than study abroad programs at private schools; the average tuition for out-of-state students in a public school in 2018-2019 was USD 21,629.

 Here is the silver lining – though one of the most expensive destinations to obtain a higher academic degree, the United States offers plenty of great financial aid options to all students.
 The National Center for Education Statistics reports that in 2015-16, 85% of full-time undergraduate students at four-year universities in the United States received financial assistance.
 In the same timeframe, the percentage of students receiving financial aid at four-year public universities was 83% and it was 89% at four-year private non-profit institutions.

 - Fulbright Program for Foreign Students: Sponsored by the US government, the Fulbright Program for Foreign Students is an international educational exchange program aimed at developing mutual understanding between the people of the United States and other countries.
-This program enables graduate students from 155 countries worldwide to acquire a postgraduate or doctoral degree in the US; program selection and eligibility criteria may vary for each country, so do your homework!
+This program enables graduate students from 155 countries worldwide to acquire a postgraduate or doctoral degree in the US.
+Program selection and eligibility criteria may vary for each country, so do your homework!
 These scholarships are administered by the Fulbright Commissions/Foundations or US embassies in each country and all applications are processed by these offices.
-The Program covers the cost for tuition and textbooks, airfare, and also provides a living stipend and health insurance.
+The Program covers the cost of tuition and textbooks, airfare and also provides a living stipend and health insurance.

 The United Kingdom college tuition fees are generally lower than those in the United States.
 The average annual cost to study as an international undergraduate student in the UK is approximately GBP 12,000 (USD 15,872).
-Though there is a cap of GBP 9,000 on home student (UK/EU citizens) tuition in the UK, keep in mind there is none on international student fees.
+Though there is a cap of GBP 9,000 for local student (UK/EU citizens) tuition in the UK, keep in mind there is none on international student fees.